Skip to main content

 VERY LOW AVAILABILITY

-Kosher food is rare, mainly available in Bucharest's small Jewish community restaurants.
-Pork is very common in Romanian cuisine - always verify ingredients.
+Kosher food is rare, found mainly at restaurants tied to Bucharest's small Jewish community.
+Pork shows up in a lot of Romanian dishes, so always check the ingredients.

 Common Allergens